DemianD/laravel-cache-rethinkdb/README.md

 ## TODO
 - More tests
-- Make a Quere Builder, Eloquent for RethinkDB
+- Make a Query Builder, Eloquent for RethinkDB

 ## Setup
 Install RethinkDB.
-- brew install rethinkdb
+- brew install rethinkdb or
-- First install Kitematic, search for rethinkdb and install the docker image.
+- install Kitematic, search for rethinkdb and install the docker image.

 ## Installation